Brian T. Markley

 - New York

 Brian has been recognized as a leading FCPA lawyer by Chambers USA.
-In speaking with Chambers, sources remarked, "he is a thoughtful, disciplined, strategic lawyer who brings an extraordinary breadth of knowledge to the matters he works on," and praised Brian’s “anticorruption vision that is out of this world,” noting, “he evaluates all of our risks and provides precise advice."
-He is a Legal 500 recommended lawyer in the Corporate Governance arena, was named a Litigation Star by Benchmark Litigation and was named to Global Investigations Review's “40 under 40” list of the world’s leading investigations lawyers in 2014.
-He is also listed in Lawdragon’s 500 Leading Litigators in America guide.
-In 2022, Brian co-authored a chapter for the Anti Money Laundering 2022 guide by International Comparative Legal Guides (ICLG).
-He began his legal career at Cahill in 2000 and was elected partner in 2009.
-Today, he serves as Co-Chair of Cahill’s Business Development and Ethics Committees, and has previously served as the firm’s Hiring Partner and Co-Administrative Partner.
+In speaking with Chambers, sources remarked, “he is a thoughtful, disciplined, strategic lawyer who brings an extraordinary breadth of knowledge to the matters he works on,” and praised Brian’s “anticorruption vision that is out of this world,” noting, “he evaluates all of our risks and provides precise advice.”
+Clients quoted in Chambers USA went on to say that he is “very prompt, smart and well-versed,” “solutions oriented and great to work with,” and “extremely knowledgeable in his craft.”
+Brian has been named a Legal 500 recommended lawyer in the Corporate Investigations & White Collar Defense and Corporate Governance areas and a Litigation Star by Benchmark Litigation.

-- Representing one of the world’s largest asset management firms and its portfolio companies in connection with internal compliance investigations, M&A diligence, development of policies and employee training programs, and other regulatory matters, including FCPA and trade sanctions compliance.
+- Represents private equity firms, asset managers, and their portfolio companies in connection with internal compliance investigations, M&A diligence, development of policies and employee training programs, and other regulatory matters, including FCPA and trade sanctions compliance.

 - Represented StraightPath Venture Partners and relevant individuals in connection with DOJ and SEC investigations of alleged $400M securities fraud and related civil enforcement action.